PickledChris/scratch-automated-registration/README.md

 ##LGFL specific instructions

 Export, create students.csv, delete all columns that aren’t “full USO username”, password, email, DOB.
 Delete the header.
+In London, LGFL schools can download the data from their Atomwide support site and format before using.

 Scratch does not allow full stops in usernames, but LGFL USO usernames include them.
 Full stops are replaced with hyphens (-).
 For example a username:
 >abcde001.999